ansys/pystk/doc/source/api/ansys/stk/core/graphics/DistanceToPositionDisplayConditionFactory.rst

 DistanceToPositionDisplayConditionFactory
 =========================================

-.. py:class:: DistanceToPositionDisplayConditionFactory
+.. py:class:: ansys.stk.core.graphics.DistanceToPositionDisplayConditionFactory

-   Bases: py:obj:`~IDistanceToPositionDisplayConditionFactory`
+   Bases: py:obj:`~ansys.stk.core.graphics.IDistanceToPositionDisplayConditionFactory`

    Define an inclusive distance interval that determines when an object, such as a primitive, is rendered based on the distance from the camera to a position defined in the given reference frame.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: DistanceToPositionDisplayConditionFactory

 Overview
 --------